 A wealth of scientific study supports the claim that music enhances performance, having a beneficial influence on mental and physiological outcomes during exercise.
-What is even more interesting is they type of music you choose – fast paced metal or slower, calm jazz, can affect your body in different ways.
+What is even more interesting is they type of music you choose – fast paced metal or slower, calm jazz – can affect your body in different ways.

 We’ve even included a playlist comprised of songs recommended by our readers!

-That being said, crank up some Metallica!
+That being said, enjoy some Metallica!